OpenEvalProject/evals/manuscripts/elife-24770/v2/manuscript.md

 ## Abstract

-10.7554/eLife.24770.001 The computational principles by which the brain creates a painful experience from nociception are still unknown.
+The computational principles by which the brain creates a painful experience from nociception are still unknown.
 Classic theories suggest that cortical regions either reflect stimulus intensity or additive effects of intensity and expectations, respectively.
 By contrast, predictive coding theories provide a unified framework explaining how perception is shaped by the integration of beliefs about the world with mismatches resulting from the comparison of these beliefs against sensory input.
 Using functional magnetic resonance imaging during a probabilistic heat pain paradigm, we investigated which computations underlie pain perception.
 Skin conductance, pupil dilation, and anterior insula responses to cued pain stimuli strictly followed the response patterns hypothesized by the predictive coding model, whereas posterior insula encoded stimulus intensity.
 This novel functional dissociation of pain processing within the insula together with previously observed alterations in chronic pain offer a novel interpretation of aberrant pain processing as disturbed weighting of predictions and prediction errors.
-DOI: http://dx.doi.org/10.7554/eLife.24770.001

 ## Introduction